brimdata/zed/docs/formats/zst.md

 where each reassembly record appears in the same sequence as the original N schemas.
-Note that there is no "any" type in Zed, but rather this terminology is used here to refer to any of the concrete type structures that would appear in a given ZST object.
+Note that there is no "any" type in Zed, but rather this terminology is used here to refer to any of the concrete type structures that would appear in a given ZST file.

 In other words, the reassembly record of the super column combined with the N reassembly records collectively define the original sequence